 Both PrestaShop and Shopify have built-in mobile-optimized shopping features.
 So no need to worry, your store will look good on any device.

-Even though PrestaShop is free to download, to build a full-featured store, its owner must spend a fair amount of money.
+Even though PrestaShop is free to download, its owner must spend a fair amount of money on building a full-featured store.
 First of all, the store will need web hosting, since it's not a self-hosted platform.
 Prices of hostings can vary depending on the provider.
 Secondly, keep in mind that customization of open-source solutions like PrestaShop requires coding skills.
 Thus, you will do it by yourself if you have the necessary qualifications.
 Or, you will have to hire a developer, but be ready for some additional expenses.

 At the same time, Shopify, even though being a paid eCommerce solution, is also free to download.
 The company offers a 14-day free trial to figure out if the functionality and performance of the platform are enough for the user.
 After the trial period, you can choose one of the three pricing plans that would suit your store size and budget.